technoindianjr/Big-Data-Analytics_8CS4-01/README.md

 After studying this course, the students will be able to

-1. Understand how business decisions can be optimized and competitive advantage created with Big Data Analytics
+1. Student will be able to identified and implement the basics of data structures like Linked list, stack, queue, set and map in Java.
-2. Understanding the fundamentals of Data analytics
+2. Student will be able to design the knowledge of big data analytics and implement different file management task in Hadoop.
-3. Imparting the architectural concepts of Hadoop and introducing map reduce paradigm
+3. Student will be able to write or design Map Reduce Paradigm and develop data applications using variety of systems.
-4. Ability to work with Hadoop, HDFS, Hive, & Pig
+4. Student will be able to work and perform different operations on data using Pig Latin scripts.
-5. Introduce programming tools PIG &amp; HIVE in Hadoop echo system
+5. Student will be able to work and apply different operations on relations and databases using Hive.